 Storage

 You can store the chickpea and arugula salad in the refrigerator for a couple of days.
-In this case, it’s better not to dress it immediately, but only at the moment of enjoying.
+In that case, it’s better not to dress it immediately, but only when you’re ready to enjoy it.

 FAQ (Frequently Asked Questions)